Distributed Triangle and Simplex Enumeration in Hypergraphs: Simplex and Triangle Enumeration in the CLIQUE Model

 \begin{proof}[Proof of Theorem~\ref{thm:triangle-edge-bound}] Let $H = (V, E)$ be an $r$-uniform hypergraph with $n$ vertices, $m$ edges, and $t$ triangles.
 Let $G_{\set{H}} = (V, E')$ be its induced multigraph and suppose $A$ is $G_{\set{H}}$'s adjacency matrix. $G_{\set{H}}$ has $m' = \binom{r}{2} m$ edges and multiplicity $\mu \leq \binom{n-2}{r-2}$ by Lemma~\ref{lem:edge-multiplicity}.
 By Lemma~\ref{lem:triangle-correspondence}, $G_{\set{H}}$ contains $t$ triangles.
 Applying Lemma~\ref{lem:matrix-edge-triangle} and Corollary~\ref{cor:multigraph-triangle-bound}, we bound

 Solving for $t$ gives the desired result. \end{proof}

 In order to complete our proof of Theorem~\ref{thm:clique-lb}, we employ the information theoretic framework of Izumi and Le Gall~\cite{Izumi2017Triangle}.
+Given the combinatorial bounds proven above, this final step of the argument is the same for simplex and triangle enumeration by substituting the corresponding bounds above.
+In order to simplify the presentation, we prove the lower bound for only for the triangle enumeration task.

 The basic idea is simple: If $H \sim H(n, r, 1/2)$, then for any algorithm $A$ that solves the triangle listing problem, there is some vertex $v$ that outputs at least $\Omega(n^{3r-4})$ triangles with constant probability (by Corollaries~\ref{cor:expected-triangles} and~\ref{cor:triangle-cover}).
 By Corollary~\ref{cor:triangle-edge-bound}, these triangles must be supported by $\Omega(n^{r-2/3}/r^2)$ edges.
 That is, $v$ ``witnesses'' the existence of these edges.
 The information theoretic framework formalizes the intuition that the communication transcript that $v$ receives must therefore contain at least $\Omega(n^{r-2/3}/r^2)$ bits of entropy, as the (non)existence of each edge in $H\sim H(n, r, 1/2)$ has $1$ bit of entropy.
 The entropy of the transcript is a lower bound for the length of the transcript, hence Theorem~\ref{thm:clique-lb} follows from the fact that $v$ can receive at most $n \log n$ bits each round.

 In order to formalize this approach, we introduce some notation and recall some fundamental definitions and results from information theory.
 Fix the vertex set $V = \set{[n]} = \set{1, 2, \ldots, n}$ and set $m = \binom{n}{r}$.
 For each set $e \in \binom{[n]}{r}$, we associate a random variable $\bfe_e$ which is $1$ if $e$ is included in $H$ and $0$ otherwise.
 Let $\calE = (\bfe_1, \bfe_2, \ldots, \bfe_m)$ be the concatenation of the $\bfe_e$.